Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 See, I'm good at it.
 He's watched three times as many movies as me, so it's three times better.

 Maybe more.
-I think it goes up in
+I think it goes up in.

-a bigger way.
-You could monetize that.
+It goes up in a bigger way.
+You could...

+monetise that.
 Well, I'm trying to.

 That's what I'm doing with it.

-Like a personal consultant who tells you what movies just say.
-Yeah, okay.
+Like a personal consultant who tells you what movies to sell.

-More than Peter, do you want to chuck me a few of your favourite movies and I'll throw one out to you now?
+That's a good idea.
+Well, then, Peter, do you want to chuck me a few of your favourite movies and I'll throw one out to you now?
 Yeah, sure.
-So let's go to the Lord of the Rings.

-Yeah, King Kong.
+King Kong?
+Yeah, you go.
 One touch.

 Bad Touch.
-Bloodhound Gang Song, Bad Touch.
+Bloodhound Gang song Bad Touch.

 No, I'm recommending movies he likes.
 Oh, he's like.

-Oh, I already watched The Frighteners the other night.
+I think he likes ones about aerial planes.
+Oh, we watched The Frighteners the other night.

 Yeah.
 I fucking love that movie.
-We've got to stop it, guys.

 We have to stop.